A Day at the Races (film): Plot

 The Standish Sanitarium, owned by Judy Standish, has fallen on hard times.
 Banker J.D.
 Morgan, who owns a nearby race track, hotel and nightclub, holds the mortgage on the sanitarium and is attempting to foreclose on it in order to convert the building into a casino.
 Tony, Judy's faithful employee, suggests asking financial help from the wealthy patient Mrs. Emily Upjohn, who is a hypochondriac living at the sanitarium.
 After being pronounced healthy by the sanitarium's doctors, Mrs. Upjohn threatens to leave for treatment by Dr. Hugo Z. Hackenbush.
 Tony overhears her praise of Hackenbush, who is, unknown to anyone, a horse doctor.
 Tony gets an idea to invite Hackenbush to run the Sanitarium so Mrs. Upjohn will stay and help Judy financially.
 Tony contacts Hackenbush in Florida by telegram and when the Doctor arrives he immediately insults the Sanitarium's business manager, Mr. Whitmore.
-Whitmore, being Morgan's stooge, is suspicious of Hackenbush's medical background.
+Whitmore, Morgan's accomplice, is suspicious of Hackenbush's medical background.

 Meanwhile, Judy's beau, singer Gil Stewart, who performs at Morgan's nightclub, has just spent his life savings on a racehorse named Hi-Hat.
 He hopes the horse, which he purchased from Morgan, will win a race and the money will allow Judy to save the Sanitarium.
 The two have a falling out over the horse, but reconcile when Gill admits that he has doubts about Hi-Hat winning.
 Gil has no money left over to pay for Hi-Hat's feed, and he, Tony and Stuffy, Hi-Hat's jockey, have to resort to trickery to fend off the Sheriff who has come to collect money for the feed bill.
 Tony raises some money by scamming Hackenbush in the "Tutsi Fruitsy Ice Cream" scene, first selling him a tip on a horse in code and then the numerous books needed to decipher it.